wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 encoding is efficient at storing data that is heavily repeated.
 By sorting, the data will have longer runs of consecutive repeated values.
 See [Run Length Encoding](#DataEncodingRunLengthEncoding-0vm696o03tj0) for technical details.

+#### RLE {#APIOptimizationTipsRLE-0w1ln7714tj0}

+Run length encoding is used to compress data that is heavily repeated.

+Example with benefits:

+{{< figure src="/ox-hugo/rle-good-example.png" >}}

+In the worst case when there are no runs, RLE is actually worse.
+In the example below, notice how both "no rle" and "rle" have the same number of elements. "rle" is actually strictly worse since it has to encode the value **and** the run length.

+{{< figure src="/ox-hugo/rle-bad-example.png" >}}

 ### Tests {#APITests-vfh696o03tj0}